Oxford Community Schools logoPutting Students at the Center

 Beyond hiring, Oxford’s professional development (PD) has grown over time to mirror their student experience and align with the district’s strategic process and Portrait of a Graduate.
 From topic interest surveys to teacher-developed and teacher-led PD to choice in learning, teachers throughout the district feel valued and get excited about learning.
 Instructional coaches assist teachers in their learning, just like a teacher would guide a student.
 The switch to learner-centered PD has strengthened their commitment to personalizing learning for students.

 There is an apparent educational mindset shift in the district.
 In order to allow teachers and students to learn in a way that is personal to them, professional trust is a must.
-At Oxford, teachers are given freedom to meet with colleagues and set curriculum.
+At Oxford, teachers are given the freedom to meet with colleagues and set curriculum.
 They are encouraged to work collaboratively to develop new ways for students to have more voice, choice, action, and power in their learning.
 This trust leads to a comfort level in taking risks.
 When teachers are comfortable taking risks, they encourage students to also take risks in their learning.

 No matter where a staff member is in the organization, they are committed to the Portrait of a Graduate.
-Whether it’s seeking professional development to improve teaching practices, finding ways to finance new learning opportunities for students, or working to provide students the tools and resources they need, the Oxford Community Schools’ staff keep students at the core.
+Whether it’s seeking professional development to improve teaching practices, finding ways to finance new learning opportunities for students, or working to provide students the tools and resources they need, the Oxford Community Schools’ staff keeps students at the core.

 Student Focused